SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/office-ui-fabric-integration.md

     <div>
       <br/>
       <span>This test depicts that a descendant selector with the same specificity do not allow nesting.
-      All buttons below do not take the innermost scope i.e. they should be different colors but they are red.
+      All buttons below do not take the innermost scope i.e. they should be different colors, but they are red.
       Further, if you change the ordering of the style tags, the colors will change. i.e. the UI is load order dependant.</span>
       <div class='scope1'>
         <button class='myButton'</button>